Coronavirus Emergency Funding and Single Audit Guidance

 As we are all aware, information related to Coronavirus changes by the hour.
 The financial ramifications of the economic shutdown in response to Coronavirus are expected to significantly, adversely affect individuals and the public and private sectors.
-To ease these negative consequences, the Federal Government has provided stimulus payments to individuals, small business loans, payment protection program loans, and federal emergency assistance grant programs.
+To ease these negative consequences, the Federal Government has provided stimulus payments to individuals, small business loans, payment protection program loans, and federal coronavirus emergency funding and assistance grant programs.
 Many of these grant assistances will be subject to Single Audit requirements.
 While the OMB has not completed the 2020 Compliance Supplement and have not provided specific guidance relating to COVID-19 programs, the AICPA has asked OMB to answer specific questions regarding potential Single Audit issues, in a letter addressed to OMB on April 10, 2020.
 These questions are still pending an official response, but other Federal agencies have provided some guidance on the emergency assistances.

 While definitive Single Audit guidance will be pending the completion of the 2020 Compliance Supplement, we have put together a library of resources for your agency to assist in researching Federal guidance related to Coronavirus relief funding.
 The following websites have a great deal of information on current guidance: